-- IP Protocols: This field indicates whether or not the DEC-MPEG is licensed to accept content on its Ethernet port.
+- IP Protocols: This field indicates whether the DEC-MPEG is licensed to accept content on its Ethernet port.
 Without this license, the unit will only decode from ASI. - Dolby Decoding: This field indicates whether the unit is licensed to decode Dolby AC3/EAC3 audio.
-Without this license, if the DEC-MPEG is presented with a stream with Dolby, no audio decoding will be performed. - Genlock: This field indicates whether or not the unit is licensed for output genlock. - SMPTE 2022 FEC: This field indicates whether the unit is licensed to decode SMPTE 2022 FEC.
+Without this license, if the DEC-MPEG is presented with a stream with Dolby, no audio decoding will be performed. - Genlock: This field indicates whether the unit is licensed for output genlock. - SMPTE 2022 FEC: This field indicates whether the unit is licensed to decode SMPTE 2022 FEC.
 Without this license, the unit will still decode the RTP flow containing the bitstream, but will ignore the SMPTE 2022 FEC packets. - IP Output: This field indicates whether the unit is licensed for ASI to IP Output.
-If it has the SMPTE 2022 FEC license, it will also be able to generate FEC on the output streams. - Monitoring: This field indicates whether or not the unit is licensed for stream monitoring - RIST: This field indicates whether or not the unit is licensed for RIST operation also requires the IP Protocols license. - RTMP Server: This field indicates whether or not the RTMP Server feature is licensed. - Encryption: This field indicates whether or not RIST Main Profile Encryption and Authentication feature is licensed.
+If it has the SMPTE 2022 FEC license, it will also be able to generate FEC on the output streams. - Monitoring: This field indicates whether the unit is licensed for stream monitoring - RIST: This field indicates whether the unit is licensed for RIST operation; also requires the IP Protocols license. - RTMP Server: This field indicates whether the RTMP Server feature is licensed. - Encryption: This field indicates whether RIST Main Profile Encryption and Authentication feature is licensed. - SRT: This field indicates whether SRT operation is licensed.

 License Status

-Feature IP Protocols Dolby Decoding Genlock SMPTE 2022 FEC IP Output Monitoring RIST RTMP Server Encryption
+Feature IP Protocols Dolby Decoding Genlock SMPTE 2022 FEC IP Output Monitoring RIST RTMP Server Encryption SRT

-Permanent Licenses 1 1 1 1 1 1 1 1 1
+Permanent Licenses 1 1 1 1 1 1 1 1 1 1

-Temporary Licenses 0 0 0 0 0 0 0 0 1
+Temporary Licenses 1 1 1 1 1 1 1 1 1 1

-Total Licenses 1 1 1 1 1 1 1 1 1
+Total Licenses 1 1 1 1 1 1 1 1 1 1

-Used Licenses 1 0 0 0 0 1 1 0 0
+Used Licenses 0 0 0 0 0 0 0 0 0 0

 Time Remaining

-License Key -]
+License Key

 Apply Licer nse Key

-Serial Number ac83f00090b c
+Serial Number ac83f00093f 5

 To request a license key from Cobalt Digital Inc., you will need to provide the card serial number.
 It can be found in the Product Tab and in the Admin License Key Tab as well.
 Once you receive the key from Cobalt Digital Inc., enter it in the License Key field shown above, and click on the Apply License Key button.
-If the key is accepted, you will see the message License

-Key Installed OK, as illustrated above.
+If the key is accepted, you will see the message License Key Installed OK, as illustrated above.
 If there are any problems, you will see an error message in the same location.
 The following are the possible error messages: